agile-lab-dev/witboost-azure-adls-output-port-template/docs/index.md

 ### Provide ADLS Gen2 directory information

 This section includes the necessary information to build the folder hierarchy inside an ADLS Gen2 instance.
-It asks the user for the appropriate Storage Account and Container names where this folder will be located, and asks the user for the folder path or provides the functionality to autogenerate one.
+It allows the user to choose the container where the folder will be created from the containers created by the *Storage component dependency*.
+It also allows the user for the folder path or provides the functionality to autogenerate one.
 When using the automatic generation feature, it allows the user to optionally write a custom prefix path to a folder where the hierarchy will be created.

-- Storage Account: Storage Account name where the directory will be located.
-This storage account must exist at deployment time
+> The Storage Account name will be retrieved by the Specific Provisioner from the output of the provisioning task of the dependent Storage component at deployment time, as it is generated only at runtime.

-- Container name: Name of the container.
-This container must exist at deployment time
+- Container name: Name of the container, chosen from the containers created by the *Storage component dependency*.
 - Generate folder path automatically: Whether to generate automatically the folder path or to provide the full path
 - Prefix Path: When enabling automatic generation, the user can provide a prefix path.
 If provided, it must end with `/`.
 The folder created by this component will be located in: `{{ prefixPath }}/data-products/{{ domainName }}/{{ dataProductName }}/{{ dataProductMajorVersion }}/{{ componentName }}`.
 All the names are normalized replacing spaces and underscores with hyphens (`-`).